Polymer/polymer/README.md

   * the generated class has the behavior properties mixed into it, implements all Polymer 1.0 lifecycle entry points calling `super.method` and then the behavior's implementation, and transforms metadata into the form `Polymer.Element` expects, a static `config` object.
 * the class is then extended with a generated class for the object passed to `Polymer` and the element's static `is` property is set.
 * finally, `customElements.define` is called on the the resulting class.

+The resulting class prototype chain will look like this:
+* `HTMLElement`
+* `Polymer.Element`
+* `Polymer.CompatElement`
+* 0 or more generated classes for behaviors
+* generated class for the element

 ### Element lifecycle
 * Attached: no longer deferred until first render time.
 Instead when measurement is needed use...
 API TBD.